-- For the solopreneur too busy to classify expenses and look over their bank account statement who nonetheless needs timely financial information to make key business decisions, we reconcile accounts, code income and expenses and deliver monthly statements that tell a useful story.
+- For the solopreneur–too busy to classify expenses and look over their bank account statement–who nonetheless needs timely financial information to make strategic business decisions, we reconcile accounts, code income and expenses and deliver monthly statements that tell a useful story.

 - For the business owner with a few employees, who must bill clients or patients, pay vendors and routinely buy supplies, we provide monthly financial statements and analysis to show how the business is performing.
-Our reports help this company see which customers are the most profitable, where they are wasting money, and how they are doing year-to-year.
-We offer advice when they are considering major equipment purchases.
+Our reports help this type of company see which customers are the most profitable, where the company is wasting money, and how it is doing year-to-year.
+We offer advice when owners like this are considering major equipment purchases.

-- For the company with dozens of employees to manage, customers to serve, and equipment to maintain, we create monthly financial statements for each location, showing cost and labor margins.
-We take vendor invoices off their hands, making sure they are paid on time and recorded properly.
+- For the company with dozens of employees to manage, customers to serve and equipment to maintain, we create monthly financial statements for each location, showing cost and labor margins.
+We take vendor invoices off their hands, making sure these are paid on time and recorded properly.